-20. It was the submission of learned counsel that the sentence of dismissal from service is also illegal as the appellant retired on 31.08.1995, even before the issuance of the charge sheet in question and thus there cannot be any sentence of dismissal from service, which is made clear from Rule 166 of the Rules, which stipulate that the sentence dismissal shall take effect from the date of promulgation of such sentence or from any subsequent date as may be specified at the time of promulgation, ir the present case is much after superannuation of the appellant from Likewise, it was contended that once the first charge sheet dated 04.07.1995 was dropped, apparently for insufficient evidence, the appellant was required to be discharged under Rule 59(1)(i) of the Rules and thus, the second charge sheet dated 20.10.1995 illegal more so since Chapter VIII of the Rules do not contemplate the issuance of any second charge under the BSF Act and the Rules. Ιt submitted that the Rules specifically provide for amendment of the charge sheet i.e., addition, omission or alteration in the charge by the GSFC; whereas in the instant case, an entirely new charge sheet had been issued by the Additional DIG which tantamounted to, in effect, a second trial which is prohibited under Section 75 of the BSF Act.
+20. It was the submission of learned counsel that the sentence of dismissal from service is also illegal as the appellant retired on 31.08.1995, even before the issuance of the charge sheet in question and thus any sentence of dismissal cannot be service, which is made clear from Rule 166 of the stipulate that the Rules, which sentence οf shall take effect from the dismissal promulgation of such sentence or from any subsequent date as may be specified at the time of promulgation, which in the present case is much after superannuation of appellant the from Likewise, it was contended that once the first charge sheet dated 04.07.1995 was dropped, apparently for insufficient evidence, the appellant was required to be discharged under Rule 59(1)(i) of the Rules and thus, the second charge sheet dated 20.10.1995 illegal more so since Chapter VIII of the Rules do not contemplate the issuance of any second charge under the BSF Act and the Rules. Ιt was submitted that the Rules specifically provide for amendment of the charge sheet i.e., addition, omission or alteration in the charge by the GSFC; whereas in the instant case, an entirely new charge sheet had been issued by the Additional DIG which tantamounted to, in effect, a second trial which is prohibited under Section 75 of the BSF Act.

-- 21. On the point of withholding the appellant's pension, gratuity and other benefits, it was submitted that already superannuated having on 31.08.1995, there was no authority vested in Force to withhold the same and due to such arrogant and arbitrary action, the appellant, now aged about 82 years and having superannuated about almost 28 years back, is in a very poor financial condition and is unable to sustain himself, having no means for his daily needs and medical expenses. - 22.
+- 21. On the point of withholding the appellant's gratuity and other benefits, pension, it was having already submitted that superannuated 31.08.1995, there was no authority vested in Force to withhold the same and due to such arrogant and arbitrary action, the appellant, now aged about 82 years and having superannuated about almost years back, is in a very poor financial condition and is unable to sustain himself, having no means for his daily needs and medical expenses. - 22.
 Learned counsel submitted that neither the BSF Act nor the Rules envision withholding pension, gratuity, leave encashment and other dues/benefits of any retiree, after retirement without there being a specific order under Section 48(1)(k) & 48(1)(l) of the BSF Act, which in the present case has admittedly, not been passed.
 Even otherwise it was contended that withholding pension is violative of Rule 9 of the Central Civil Services (Pension) Rules, 1972 (hereinafter referred to as "the Pension Rules") which provide that only Hon'ble the President of India can withhold pension of an employee.

-23. In support of such contention, reliance was placed on the decisions of this Court in State of Jharkhand v Jitendra Kumar Srivastava, (2013) 12 SCC 210, the relevant being at Paragraph No. 16 holding that a person cannot be deprived of his pension without the authority of law. which is the constitutional mandate enshrined in Article 300A of the Constitution of India, and further, in Veena Pandey v Union of India, (2022) 2 SCC 379, the relevant being at Paragraph No. 10 where it was held that pension is the deferred portion of compensation for rendering long years of service and is a hardearned benefit accruing to an employee and has been held to be in the nature of property.
-We note that appellant had addressed representations different authorities seeking release of his dues or a copy of the order by which the same have been withheld, filed alongwith the application seeking early hearing i.e. Crl.
+23. In support of such contention, reliance was placed on the decisions of this Court in State of Jharkhand v Jitendra Kumar Srivastava, (2013) 12 SCC 210, the relevant being at Paragraph No. 16 holding that a person cannot be deprived of his pension authority of law, without the which is the constitutional mandate enshrined in Article 300A of the Constitution of India, and further, in Veena Pandey v Union of India, (2022) 2 SCC 379, the relevant being at Paragraph No. 10 where it was held that pension is the deferred portion of compensation for rendering long years of service and is a hardearned benefit accruing to an employee and has been held to be in the nature of property.
+We note that appellant addressed the had representations different authorities seeking release of his dues or a copy of the order by which the same have been withheld, filed alongwith the application seeking early hearing i.e. Crl.
 M.P.
 No. 74756/2021 at Pages 16-17.